 Most of the time, when it appears in your CV: "PC knowledge: environment"Is so important as long as the future employee knows how to handle software that the company uses or an Excel.
 From here to a disaster in the case of a cyber attack, it's just a ... click.

 In a survey conducted by Haystax Technology, 74% of the surveyed organizations found themselves vulnerable to internal threats, while 56% of IT security firms surveyed said that in-house dangers increased significantly in the past year .

 After the attack WannaCry It was found that most of the vulnerabilities arose because of ignorance and / or Negligence of some employees who Ignored the warnings.

 Three types of employees have been identified that can become an internal danger to a company's data.

-1. Employees who from innocent actions may compromise important data.
+1. Employees who from innocent actions can compromise important data.

 Here comes the category of those who lose their service phones that they have stored emails and other data for the company they work for.
 More seriously, employees have been reported who, without realizing the danger, have sold the service telephones to a third party.

-Also in this category are those who download sensitive business data from their laptops on personal data storage units.
+Also in this category are those who download sensitive data of the company, from laptops to work on personal data storage units.
 Using your home laptop and becoming a problem if the home user is not secure, or if there are PCs or other infected devices connected to that network.
-In the case of WannaCry, there have been reports of several instances where the virus was brought into the internal network of companies by employees who had their laptops at home.
+In the case of WannaCry, there have been reports of a few instances where the virus was brought into the internal network of the company's employees who had their laptops at home.